It’s vital to know how to plant fruit trees the right way, to ensure a healthy plant that yields a good crop.

 - Remove the tree from the container.
 ‘Scour the sides of the root wad 1-2 inches deep with the side of your shovel,’ says Tadewaldt.
 ‘You can further encourage this with your fingers, as the goal is to loosen that outer layer of the soil wad.'
 Bare-root trees won't have any soil.

 - Place the tree in your prepared hole.
 ‘Follow the planting instructions to be sure to plant the sapling at the correct depth in the planting hole,’ says Smith.
 ‘You must never bury the graft union, which can be identified as a raised bulge that must be above the soil when planted.’

 - ‘Position the graft to the north, if it is a single graft.
-If planting multi-graft trees position the smallest graft or scion to the south,’ says Suzanne Fellow from Peaceful Valley Farm and Garden Supply.
+If planting multi-graft trees position the smallest graft or scion to the south,’ says Suzanne Fellows from Peaceful Valley Farm and Garden Supply (opens in new tab).